Some posts contain compensated links. Please read this disclaimer for more info.

-So it’s up to us, locals, to do our part and tell people about our country’s beauty and some of its best attractions – and the list is quite long!
+So it’s up to us, locals, to do our part and tell people about our country’s beauty and some of the best Romania destinations.
+And the list is quite long!

 Sitting at the crossroads between Western culture, Balkan spirit, and Oriental influences, Romania is a melting pot of cultures, customs, and influences from neighboring countries.

-Going for a walk in Romanian cities can take you from modern skyscrapers to medieval or Belle Époque times, while young crowds gather in trendy coffee shops and bars.
-Lets hit five sights in Romania that you just can’t skip.
+Going for a walk in popular cities in Romania can take you from modern skyscrapers to medieval or Belle Époque times, while young crowds gather in trendy coffee shops and bars.
+Lets hit five top Romania sights that you just can’t skip.

-Outside of major cities, you’ll see unspoiled landscapes with rolling hills dotted with traditional villages where locals live is as they did 50 years ago.
-And going deeper into the country you’ll be met by the dramatic Carpathian Mountains home to a rich wildlife and the largest brown bear population in Europe.
+Outside of major cities, you’ll see unspoiled Romania scenery with rolling hills dotted with traditional villages where locals live is as they did 50 years ago.
+And going deeper into the country, you’ll be met by the dramatic Carpathian Mountains, home to a rich wildlife and the largest brown bear population in Europe.

 Did I mention the plot-twisting history we had?
 A large number of castles and citadels will speak for that!

 Really, for those of you who’ve never been to Romania and wondering what to visit in Romania, there’s a big surprise in store!
 The number of famous Romania points of interest is huge.
-And for those returning – you already have a taste of Romania and therefore should know there’s so much more to discover!
-To help you plan your next trip, here are 5 of Romania’s best sights you should consider visiting.
+And for those returning, you already have a taste of Romania and therefore should know there are so many things to see in Romania!
+To help you plan your next trip, here are five of best places to visit in Romania you should consider.